Sasso0101/CacheMeIfYouCan/README.md

 </table>

 ## Profiling
 The project is already set up to use the [LIKWID](https://github.com/RRZE-HPC/likwid) suite for profiling.
 The LIKWID suite must be installed on the system.
 To install the LIKWID suite, follow the instructions in the [README file](https://github.com/RRZE-HPC/likwid?tab=readme-ov-file#download-build-and-install) in the LIKWID repository.
 To list the available profiling groups, run `likwid-perfctr -a`.
-To view the detailed description of a group, run `likwid-perfctr -g <group> -h`.
+To view the detailed description of a group, run `likwid-perfctr -g <group> -H`.

 For example, to view the `CYCLE_ACTIVITY` statistics (measures cycles spent waiting for data from the cache and memory hierarchy), run the following command:
 ```bash